Yunnan Entry Requirements

 Prohibited Items

-• Narcotics and illegal drugs - strictly prohibited with severe criminal penalties including death penalty for trafficking
+• Illegal drugs and narcotics - strictly prohibited with severe penalties

 Restricted Items